 We inquired of the First Transit Inc. dispatch personnel on February 8, 2023 regarding the cash collection process and noted that the money for the IVT MedTrans fares is received by the Office Clerk within the Safety Manager's Office.
 The customer is given a receipt and a copy is kept for the Operations Manager to retrieve.
-We noted that cash is kept in a locked cash box within a locked cabinet in the Safety Manager's office is under 24-hour video surveillance which is monitored by the Maintenance Manager.
+We noted that cash is kept in a locked cash box within a locked cabinet in the Safety Manager's office.
+The Safety Manager's office is under 24-hour video surveillance which is monitored by the Maintenance Manager.